 The driver tries to autodetect an header line and will look for 'x', 'lon' or 'east' names to detect the index of the X column, 'y', 'lat' or 'north' for the Y column and 'z', 'alt' or 'height' for the Z column.
 If no header is present or one of the column could not be identified in the header, the X, Y and Z columns (in that order) are assumed to be the first 3 columns of each line.

 The opening of a big dataset can be slow as the driver must scan the whole file to determine the dataset size and spatial resolution.
 The driver will autodetect the data type among Byte, Int16, Int32 or Float32.

-ADD_HEADER_LINE=YES/NO : whether an header line must be written (content is X <col_sep> Y <col_sep> Z) .
-Defaults to NO
+NO. Whether an header line must be written (content is X <col_sep> Y <col_sep> Z).

-SIGNIFICANT_DIGITS=a_value : where a_value specifies the number of significant digits to output (%g format; is defaults with 18)
+18. Specifies the number of significant digits to output (%g format)

 This driver supports the

 This driver supports virtual I/O operations (/vsimem/, etc.)